Bank of America claims MBIA in default on senior notes

-(Reuters) - Bank of America Corp (BAC.N) raised the stakes in its ongoing legal battle with bond insurer MBIA Inc (MBI.N) on Thursday, saying MBIA was in default on some of its debt and filing a lawsuit related to changes in that debt.
+(Reuters) - Bank of America Corp (BAC.N) raised the stakes in its ongoing legal battle with bond insurer MBIA Inc (MBI.N) on Thursday, saying MBIA was in default on some of its debt.

 In a statement, Bank of America said it purchased $136 million worth of the 5.70 percent senior notes due 2034 in a tender offer and that it had issued a notice of default to the company and the trustee for the notes.